fbpx

 Ingredients to Make Chicken Broth

-• Chicken scraps (skin, bones, even chicken wings are great to make a stock in a pinch)
+• Chicken scraps (skin, bones, even chicken wings are great to make a broth in a pinch)

 • Onion pieces or 1 large onion chopped into large chunks